Checkout Rules

 We'll update this section further as more example uses for checkout rules pop up.
 They are so flexible and have some many uses that we think this section might grow pretty quickly.

-Example rule: Restrict a shipping rate so it only applies to customers that are within a certain distance from you
+Example Rule: Restrict a shipping rate so it only applies to customers that are within a certain distance from you

 This is a two part tutorial.
 You first create a shipping tag, and you then add the tag to a shipping rate.